 Phase 3: Story Telling

 7) Strategize: Now, that you have your visual stories ready and have a content plan that spells out how you will distribute these stories across channels and stages of your buyer’s journey, it’s time to set SMART targets.
 Knowing what you’re trying to achieve in terms of reach, conversion, advocacy or any other target – will make your journey much clearer.

 8) Engage: You’re now finally ready to publish your visual stories and wow your audience.
-Online, use publishing tools like HootSuite or Buffer to load your visual stories and schedule them to go out to align with your marketing timeline.
+Online, you can always publish manually on each platform or use publishing tools like HootSuite or Buffer to load your visual stories and schedule them to go out to align with your marketing timeline.
 All these tools come with a built-in editorial calendar that simplifies your publishing process, while also allowing you to collaborate with other team members.
 If you have created visual stories for offline distribution, like a PowerPoint presentation for a public talk, it’s important you work with the event organizers to ensure your content is within their guidelines.

 Once your visual stories are published, keep monitoring their response performance.
 Engage with your audience and respond to their questions, remarks or ideas.
 The general logic is that the higher your engagement level is with a published visual story, the higher exposure the social media platform will give it.

 9) Optimize: After your visual stories ran their course measure their overall performance, look for weakest links, plan A/B tests for next publishing round that remove underperforming visual stories and test strong visual stories with a single element that is different.
 It could be color, visual element or copy.

 For more visual examples, check out VSI’s Instagram.

 How are you creating an exciting visual content to delight your audience?
 I tried to give you simple pointers on how to get started.
 Obviously, there is much more under the hood I’d be happy to discuss and learn more about your project.